 Classroom Management Examples that Work: Reward Positive Behavior

-“Blurt cubes – 5 cubes with the letters b,l,u,r,t on them and when a student blurts out in class, they get a signal from the teacher and have to turn one letter.
-If the student has letters left over they get a reward.
+“Blurt cubes – 5 cubes with the letters b,l,u,r,t on them, and when a student blurts out in class, they get a signal from the teacher and have to turn one letter.
+If the student has letters left over, they get a reward.
 This is easy to back off when the blurting reduces.
-Start with a reward with if they have ANY letters left, then eventually if they lose even 1 letter, they do not get a reward.” – anonymous
+Start with a reward if they have ANY letters left; then eventually, if they lose even one letter, they do not get a reward.” – anonymous

 “I have found that random recognition with something as simple as a sticker has helped with behavior in the classroom when there are challenges.
 Recognizing the expected behavior helps keep a positive atmosphere not only for my students but myself as well.” –Cindy, a Kindergarten teacher

 “I post super large googly eyes with the words Eyes on You.
-I then have a baby food jar full on eyeballs and at random times of the day, I place the jar on the table that is following directions the best.
-At the end of the day, the table with them is the winner and gets a leader slip and takes it to the office.
-I have a first-grade classroom.” – anonymous
+I then have a baby food jar full of eyeballs, and at random times of the day, I place the jar on the table that follows directions the best.
+The table with is the winner, who gets a leader slip and takes it to the office.
+I have a first-grade classroom.” – anonymous.

 “I have been teaching for 15 years…grades 2,3 and 4.
 By far, positive reinforcement has gotten more results than anything else!
 Also, rewards do not always have to cost you money!” – anonymous